Sumon50984/binance-bot/README.md

 # Binance-bot
-A simple telegram bot to use binance stuff quickly thought telegram
+A simple telegram bot to use binance stuff quickly through telegram

-# Usages
+# Usage
 Here a list of all commands
 <br>
 To check status: